Dim314159/hdbscan-single-pass/README.md

 `faiss_efConstruction` controls quality of graph during index building.
 `faiss_efSearch` controls how many nodes to explore at query time.
 Larger = higher recall.

 ### Example
+> **⚠️ Disclaimer:**
+> This implementation is significantly slower than the scikit-learn version of HDBSCAN.
+> It prioritizes clarity and educational value over performance.
+> Currently, it does not use low-level parallelism or optimized C/C++ extensions,
+> which makes it considerably slower.

 Instantiate the class (you can pass parameters as needed):
 ```python
 clusterer = HDBSCAN()